mharen/mharen.github.io/_posts/2011/2011-02-24-10-reasons-why-we-should-give-google.md

 ---
+layout: post
 date: '2011-02-24T23:24:00.001-05:00'
-description: ''
-published: true
-slug: 2011-02-24-10-reasons-why-we-should-give-google
 categories:
-- In the News
+- in the news
-- Technology
+- technology
-time_to_read: 5
 title: 10 Reasons Why We Should Give Google More Credit
 ---